UNCLASSIFIED (U)

 (Applies to Foreign Service and Civil Service Employees)

 An employee who is ill or disabled may be granted: all current accrued and accumulated sick leave due to the employee; any additional sick leave that has accrued while in leave status and LWOP at the discretion of the appropriate leave-approving official.
-If an ill or disabled employee resigns while on leave, the employee’s leave-with-pay status must terminate not later than the end of the payroll period in which the notification is received in the appropriate headquarters personnel office.
-If the employee has been granted sick leave that would extend beyond the end of the payroll period, the employee may be continued on sick leave until the expiration of the approved leave, provided that no advance sick leave may be utilized.
+If an ill or disabled employee resigns while on leave, the employee’s leave-with-pay status must terminate not later than the end of the payroll period in which the notification is received in the appropriate headquarters human resources office.
+If the employee has been granted sick leave that would extend beyond the end of the payroll period, the employee may be continued on sick leave until the expiration of the approved leave, provided that no advanced sick leave may be utilized.
 Refer to 3 FAM 3428, subparagraph b(4).

 3 FAM 3429.2 Sickness During Annual Leave, Home Leave, Transit Time